hillsonghimire/hillsonghimire.github.io/README.md

 <div align="center">
 <br>

-Hi 🙏, This is my personal website, a modified version of [gradfolio](https://github.com/jitinnair1/gradfolio), powered by Jekyll, hosted on github pages.
+Hi 🙏, This is my personal website, a slight engineering of [gradfolio](https://github.com/jitinnair1/gradfolio), powered by Jekyll, hosted on github pages.

 <div align="left">